 - P is an interaction protocol.
-We use roleA_P and roleB_P to designate its roles and glue_P for the role. - μ_A and μ_B are attachments that connect the roles of the protocol to the signatures of the entities (business roles, business protocols or layer protocols) being interconnected.
+We use $roleA_P$ and $roleB_P$ to designate its roles and $glue_P$ for the role. - $\mu_A$ and $\mu_B$ are attachments that connect the roles of the protocol to the signatures of the entities (business roles, business protocols or layer protocols) being interconnected.

-For instance, both Straight.A(prefdata)R(setids) and Straight.T(loandata, loancon-tract) are used in the following wire to connect different interactions between Mort-gageAgent and Registry:
+For instance, both Straight.A(prefdata)R(setids) and Straight.T(loandata, loancontract) are used in the following wire to connect different interactions between MortgageAgent and Registry:

+MA MortgageAgent C 4 BE $d_4$ RE Registry

+ask getLenders $S_1$ Straight. $R_1$ rpl getLenders

+A(prefdata)R(setids)

-BR MortgageAgent C_4 BE d_4 RE Registry ask getLenders S_1 Straight.
-R_1 rpl getLenders A(prefdata)R(setids) tll regContract S_1 Straight.
-T(loandata,loancontract) R_1 prf registerContract
+tll regContract $S_1$ Straight. $R_1$ prf registerContract

+T(loandata,loancontract)

-Each row describes one connector.
+In the specification of a wire, each row describes one connector.
 The first two columns define the attachment between roleA of the interaction protocol (specified in the middle column) and the signature of MortgageAgent.
 In the same way, the last two columns define the attachment between roleB of the interaction protocol and the signature of Registry.

 We use the same notation for specifying the wires that connect module components to requires-interfaces.
-However, the specification of these wires is subject to an additional correctness condition that restricts the signature of the requiresinterfaces to the interaction used in the corresponding wires.
-This is to ensure that all the interactions of the services that are bound to the module through the requiresinterface have a corresponding co-party.
+However, the specification of these wires is subject to an additional correctness condition that restricts the signature of the requires-interfaces to the interactions used in the corresponding wires.
+This is to ensure that all the interactions of the services that are bound to the module through the requires-interface have a corresponding co-party.